 Translocation means a change in location.
-It usually refers to genetic translocations, in which part of a chromosome is transferred to another chromosome.
-This type of translocation results in changed and often flawed chromosomes.
-In another type of translocation, two chromosomes will trade pieces with each other.
+It usually refers to genetics, when part of a chromosome is transferred to another chromosome.
+Chromosomes are structures that carry genes, our units of heredity.
+When this type of translocation occurs, it can cause flaws in chromosomes.

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.